A (1+1) dimensional example of Quarkyonic matter

 With expressions (\ref{chiraldensity}) and (\ref{baryondensity}), the relationship between a quark number and chiral spirals is explicit.
 The scalar and pseudoscalar chiral densities are (here we attach a minus sign in front of $\Delta\equiv |\la \bar{\psi} \psi\ra_{{\rm VAC}}|$ since $\la \bar{\psi} \psi \ra_{{\rm VAC}}<0$),

 so we find one chiral spiral around a single baryon.
-It is natural to expect more chiral spirals when we have a larger number of baryons.
+It is natural to expect more chiral spirals when we have a larger number of baryons, or more generically, quark number density.
 We will see this explicitly later.

 For future references, perhaps it is useful to rephrase the emergence of chiral spirals in a different way, without emphasizing (1+1) dimensional operator relations.
 Note that $\la \bar{\psi}_+ \psi_- \ra$ ($\la \bar{\psi}_- \psi_+ \ra$) expresses an average density of pairs co-moving in the $-z$ ($+z$) direction.
 Baryons make different potentials for pairs moving in opposite directions.
-Accordingly there is a mismatch in densities $\la \bar{\psi}_+ \psi_- \ra$ and $\la \bar{\psi}_- \psi_+ \ra$ near the baryon, so that $\la \bar{\psi} i\gamma_5 \psi \ra$ does not vanish.
+Accordingly there is a mismatch in densities $\la \bar{\psi}_+ \psi_- \ra$ and $\la \bar{\psi}_- \psi_+ \ra$ near the baryon, so that $\la \bar{\psi} \rmi \gamma_5 \psi \ra$ does not vanish.
 We can repeat similar arguments in higher dimensions, once we replace $\gamma_5$ with $\gamma_0 \gamma_j$, whose eigenvalues characterize moving directions of particles in a similar way as $\gamma_5$ does in (1+1) dimensions \cite{Kojo:2009ha,Son2000}.